-The Board performs annual reviews to assess the adequacy and effectiveness of the risk management and internal control systems.
-The Board regards risk management as an integral part of the Group's business operations and has oversight over this critical area through the Audit and Risk Management Committee, which is empowered by its Terms of Reference to ensure that there is independent oversight of internal control and risk management.
+The Audit and Risk Management Committee ("ARMC"), which is empowered by its terms of reference, is to ensure that there is independent oversight of internal control and risk management.
 However, the Board remains responsible for the governance of risk and for all the actions of the Board Committees with regard to the execution of delegated oversight responsibilities.